-Basically, the filter press design is based on the volume and type of slurry that needs to be dewatered.
-Zinkan is a trusted expert in liquid/solid separation and offers a wide range of filter press types and capacities to suit specific application needs for trouble-free, economical dewatering.
+Basically, the filter press design is based on the dewatering volume and type of slurry.
+Zinkan is an expert in liquid and solid separation and offers a wide range of filter press types and capacities to suit specific application needs for trouble-free, economical dewatering.

 The four main components of a filter press: